-This section of writing focuses on work I have done regarding digital spaces such as internet forums, video games, and other internet communities.
+Here's a selection of work I've have regarding digital spaces: internet forums, video games, and online communities.

+As MMORPGs function as a representation of reality in-game, the experience is socially and interactively constructed.
 Different business models (subscription, free to play, or transitional) set the tone for the community within the game, creating a connection between cost and social cohesion.
-As MMORPGs function as a representation of reality in-game, the experience is socially and interactively created.
 Depending on the type of business model, they require different levels of financial investment and behaviors on the part of their audience, affecting player motivations.
 We explore the relationships between power, motive, and financial expenditures within the game, the influence of socioeconomic and demographics in player profiles, and how this compares between subscription-based versus free-to-play models.
 These relationships suggest the connection between financial stake and community arises from fear of punishment, the protection and preservation of in-game assets, and a desire for an assertion of power in a world where the individual has the opportunity to do so.
 This complex dynamic exists by exploring the triadic interaction between service models, social cohesion, and community toxicity present in the communities of certain popular online video games.

-Suicide notes are typically written privately and focused on explaining the decision, left after the individual cannot interact with anyone else.
-However, on the internet, suicide notes can become a public performance, and because of this can look at the dialogue and rhetorical moves present as drama.
-In this research, I examined suicide notes, comparing handwritten suicide notes left after the act has been committed, and the public performance of a member's suicide on 4chan's /b/ board.
-By changing the suicide from private to public, the entire meaning of the death itself is altered, becoming a form of grief-drama as opposed to writing a letter of absolution.
+Suicide notes are written privately and focused on explaining the decision, left after the individual cannot interact with anyone else.
+However, on the internet, suicide notes can become a public performance; because of this, we can look at the dialogue and rhetorical moves present as drama.
+In this research, I examined suicide notes, comparing handwritten suicide notes left after the act has been committed and the public performance of a member's suicide on 4chan's /b/ board.
+By changing the suicide from private to public, the entire meaning of the death itself is altered, becoming a form of grief-drama instead of writing a letter of absolution.

-Other areas of focused interest in digital spaces include vaporwave aesthetics, Eve Online's simulation/reality overlap, player identity in World of Warcraft, and narratives present within adventure games.
-I've also performed grant writing, technical writing, and SEO-focused articles and blogs.
+In addition to digital spaces, I've done grant writing, technical writing and documentation, and SEO-focused articles and blogs.
 I'm more than happy to collaborate on projects in any of these realms - contact me if you'd like to work on something together.